-MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2020

-The discussion and analysis of Mount Union Area School District's financial performance provides an overall review of the Districts' financial activities for the fiscal year ended June 30, 2019.
+The discussion and analysis of Mount Union Area School District's financial performance provides an overall review of the Districts' financial activities for the fiscal year ended June 30, 2020.
 The discussion and analysis is designed to (a) assist the reader in focusing on significant financial issues, and (b) provide an overview of the District's financial activity.
 Since the Management's Discussion and Analysis is designed to focus on the current year's activities, resulting changes and currently known facts, please read it in conjunction with the financial statements and audit report.
 The intent of this discussion and analysis is to look at the District's financial performance as a whole.
-Beginning in 2015-16, GASB 68 reporting impacted the Districts' financial overview.